The San Francisco SPCA's Sido Program

 When their owner dies, dogs and cats enrolled in the Sido Program are taken into the SF SPCA's Adoption Program where they receive loving care and attention while we work to place them in the best possible home.

-To receive Sido Program enrollment information and pet biography forms, please contact Jessica Sananes, Legacy Giving Manager, at (415) 554-3027 or JSananes@sfspca.org.
+To receive Sido Program enrollment information and pet biography forms, please contact Jessica Sananes, Planned Giving Manager, at (415) 554-3027 or JSananes@sfspca.org.

 How to enroll in the Sido Program